brutalkeso/firstvet-worktest/README.md

 # Linting

-This project uses GTS, youll find the commands in the package.json file
+This project uses GTS, youll find the commands in the package.json files